 Alex Davidson, MD, FACC Alex Davidson, MD, FACC, is an attending cardiologist in the Cardiac Center at Children's Hospital of Philadelphia with expertise in adult congenital heart disease and pulmonary hypertension.
-Areas of Expertise: Adult congenital heart disease, Pulmonary hypertension Locations: Specialty Care, Abington; Main Campus; Specialty Care, Lancaster; CHOP at Lancaster General Health Phone: 215-590-4040 Background Dr. Davidson also sees patients at Lankenau Medical Center in Wynnewood, PA.
+Areas of Expertise: Adult congenital heart disease, Pulmonary hypertension Locations: Specialty Care, Abington; Main Campus; Specialty Care, Lancaster; CHOP at Lancaster General Health Patient Ratings: ★★★★★ ★★★★★ | Phone: 215-590-4040 Background Dr. Davidson also sees patients at Lankenau Medical Center in Wynnewood, PA.
 Education and Training Medical SchoolMD - Universite Catholique de Louvain, Brussels, Belgium InternshipClinique Universitaires Saint Luc, Universite Catholique de Louvain, Brussels, Belgium ResidencySaint Louis Children's Hospital, Washington University, Saint Louis, MO FellowshipThe Children's Hospital, Boston, Harvard University, Boston, MA Board CertificationAmerican Board of PediatricsAmerican Board of Pediatrics/Pediatric Cardiology Titles and Academic Titles Attending CardiologistProfessor of Pediatrics and Medicine, Perelman School of Medicine at the University of Pennsylvania Departments and Services Cardiac Center Pulmonary Hypertension ProgramNewborn and Infant Chronic Lung Disease ProgramPulmonary Hypoplasia Program Publications PapersDavidson A, Whiteman V, Gaynor JW.
 Fetal cardiac diverticulum.
 Circulation.
 2006 Jan 31;113(4):e56.
 Patel K, Davidson A, Karl T. Anomalous left coronary artery arising from the right coronary cusp.
 Annals of Thoracic Surgery.
 2001; 71:2045.
 Davidson A, Karl T. Major coronary artery anomalies in the pediatric population (letter).
 J Am Coll Cardiol.
 2001:38, 4;1270.
 Posters and PresentationsGrando-Ting J, Davidson A. Anomalous left Coronary Artery from the Pulmonary Artery (A 6-week-old male presents for evaluation of a murmur).
 Cardiosource; American College of Cardiology.
 June 20, 2007.
 Grando-Ting J, Davidson A. CT/MRI of the Month: 50-Year-old Female With Dyspnea and Abnormal Chest X-Ray.
 Cardiosource; American College of Cardiology.
 October 4, 2006.
 Kramer H, Davidson A. CT/MRI of the Month: 18-Year-Old Female With a Bicuspid Aortic Valve and Anomalous Coronary Artery.
 Cardiosource; American College of Cardiology.
 March 1, 2006.
 Grando-Ting J, Davidson A. Use of Cardiac MR in Adult Congenital Heart Disease Cardiosource; American College of Cardiology.
-Feb 1, 2006 Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Feb 1, 2006 Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.